-The device also contains an additional 31024-byte security registers with OTP lock (One-Time Programmable), can be used for purposes such as unique device serialization, system-level Electronic Serial Number (ESN) storage, locked key storage, etc.
+The device also contains an additional 3\1024-byte security registers with OTP lock (One-Time

+Programmable), can be used for purposes such as unique device serialization, system-level Electronic Serial

+Number (ESN) storage, locked key storage, etc.

-Specifically designed for use in many different systems, the device supports read, program, and erase operations with a supply voltage range of 1.65V to 2.0V.
+Specifically designed for use in many different systems, the device supports read, program, and erase operations with a wide supply voltage range of 1.65V to 3.6V.
 No separate voltage is required for programming and erasing.